 If you call a 1300 number you’ll be charged at the rate of a local call, no matter where in Australia you’re calling from.

 Yes – but the price varies, depending on whether they’re using a landline or mobile.
 Your provider may also have varying fees.
 For example, at Business 1300 we charge 6c p/min for local calls and 12c p/min for mobiles.

 This varies depending on your provider, the features you want and the amount of inbound calls you expect to receive.
-Business 1300 offer plans that are as low as $15 per month (with $15 worth of call credits and LITE features), all the way up to corporate $1000 per month plans (with $1000 worth of calls and corporate features).
+Business 1300 offer plans that are as low as $5 per month , all the way up to corporate $500 per month plans (with $600 worth of calls and corporate features).